COCHITUATE RAIL TRAIL:

 To start from the Navy Yard Field parking lot in Natick [Southern End]; From the junction of Routes 9 & 27 in North Natick follow Route 27 south for 0.8 miles.
 Turn right on Washington Ave.
 The park is on your left.

-Starting from the Navy Yard Field parking lot in Natick [Southern End]; Playground and sports fields located here.
+Starting from the Navy Yard Field parking lot in Natick [Southern End]; BIKE STATION, kiosk, playground and sports field & court located here.

-Note; The trail will be extended further south to the MBTA Natick Station with a connection/ramp to Main St in 2022.
+Note; The trail will be extended further South, to the MBTA Natick Station, with a connection/ramp to Main St. Construction planned to begin Spring 2028..

-Heading North; The wide, paved Cochituate Rail Trail follows a wooded, industrial corridor.
-You'll pass by the first of several cement RR Whistle Markers on your right before crossing Lake St, followed by General Greene Ave.
-Informational signs all along the route.
-Pass by a granite 1 Mile Marker at 0.7 miles (0.3 miles future extension south).
+The wide, paved Cochituate Rail Trail travels Northwest, along a wooded, industrial corridor.
+You'll pass by the first of several cement RR Whistle Posts on your right, right before crossing Lake St, followed by General Greene Ave. + See; RR Whistle Post Below Informational signs all along the route.
+Pass by a granite 1 Mile Marker at 0.7 miles (0.3 miles future extension South).
 Mile markers every mile.
 Here the trail is below grade as you travel underneath a pedestrian bridge along a wooded section.
 Pass by the lower portion of the Lake Cochituate before crossing a bridge over Route 9 into Framingham at 1 mile.
 You now follow alongside the center portion of Lake Cochituate passing by Camp Arrowhead on your right.
 Cross a causeway.
-Several overlooks of the lake before coming to a spur trail at 1.8 miles.
+Several overlooks of the lake before coming to a Spur Trail at 1.8 miles.

-Next you cross a long pedestrian bridge over Route 30 at 2.1 miles.
+Next you'll come a long pedestrian bridge over Route 30 at 2.1 miles.

-Note; Right is a spur trail out to Route 30 where a 0.2 mile BIKE LANE travels east up to the entrance for COCHITUATE STATE PARK .
+Note; Right, a Spur Trail will bring you to Route 30, where a 0.2 mile BIKE LANE travels East, up a slight hill to the entrance for COCHITUATE STATE PARK .
 Restrooms, parking, picnic tables, beach.

-The trail continues north through a business park before traveling underneath the I-90 on/off ramps followed by I-90.
-A cross-light takes you over Old Connecticut Path at 2.8 miles where you'll cross over Cochituate Brook via an iron bridge.
+Cross the bridge over Route 30, passing by another Spur Trail which takes you back to Route 30.
+The trail continues Northwest, through a business park, before traveling underneath the I-90 on/off ramps followed by I-90.
+A cross-light takes you over Old Connecticut Path at 2.8 miles, where you'll cross over Cochituate Brook via an iron bridge.
 Here the trail follows the brook along your right along a nicely wooded section.
-Pass by an old RR Semaphore on your right before coming to School St and a Map Board in Saxonville at 3.3 miles and the end of the trail.
+Pass by an old RR Semaphore on your right, before coming to School St and a Map Board in Saxonville at 3.3 miles and the end of the trail. + See; RR Signal Below.

-Note; From here you can connect to the Weston Aqueduct Trail either on-road or via the Carol Getchell Trail.
-Cross School St and travel on-road (sidewalk available) along Concord St. Cross a bridge over the Sudbury River and continue north along Concord St. Here you'll travel past the old Saxonville Mills along your left before coming to Danforth St.
+Note; From here you can connect North, to the Weston Aqueduct Trail , either on-road or via the Carol Getchell Trail.
+Cross School St and travel on-road (sidewalk available) along Concord St. Cross a bridge over the Sudbury River and continue North, along Concord St. Here you'll travel past the old Saxonville Mills along your left before coming to Danforth St.

-Option B; Travel right down Danforth St. Just before a bridge over the Sudbury River turn left on Sudbury Landing.
+Option B: Travel right, East, down Danforth St. Just before a bridge over the Sudbury River turn left, North, on Sudbury Landing.
 Pass by the old Danforth Street Bridge (now a pedestrian bridge) on your right and come to the entrance for the Carol Getchell Trail after 0.6 miles.
-[Mt Bike recommended] This narrow, hard packed dirt, rock & tree root trail travels north alongside the Sudbury River.
+[Mt Bike recommended] This narrow, hard packed dirt, rock & tree root trail travels North, alongside the Sudbury River.
 The trail starts off utilizing boardwalks along the floodplain.
 Pass by a set of stairs on your left that lead up to Stapleton School.
 Pass through a metal fence to a wide grassy area.
 This is where the Hultman Aqueduct crosses, but no bridge over the river.
-Pass through another fence as the rocky, rooty trail continues north.
+Pass through another fence as the rocky, rooty trail continues through the woods.
 Come to the Little Farms Road parking lot after 1.2 miles.
-A narrow trail continues north bringing you to the Weston Aqueduct Trail after 1.4 miles.
+A narrow trail continues North, bringing you to the Weston Aqueduct Trail after 1.4 miles

 HH